The Program of Study: Elementary Teacher Education

 The purpose of lower and upper level general education requirements for teacher education students is to provide them with a comprehensive foundation in the liberal arts and sciences.
 A solid general education develops the mind to its highest potential while increasing the capacity to reason so as to best achieve intellectual curiosity and lifelong learning in personal and professional endeavors.
 A comprehensive general education is vital to the interdisciplinary demands faced by today's professionals and is a prerequisite to the development of truly educated and competent teachers.

-Candidates for the Baccalaureate Degree in the Teacher Education program must complete a minimum of 128 semester credits, have an overall GPA of 2.75, receive passing scores on all sections of the Education Division Entrance Examination (EDEE), take the COMP test and the subject specialty exam in their area.
-Candidates for the Education Division non-teaching Baccalaureate Degrees must meet the LCSC Baccalaureate Degree requirements).
+Candidates for the Baccalaureate Degree in the Elementary Teacher Education program must complete a minimum of 128 semester credits, have an overall GPA of 2.75 and passing scores on all appropriate Praxis II exams.
 It is the student's responsibility to ensure that one's program of study fulfills the general education, major, minor, certification, and/or endorsement requirements.

 Substitution and Waiver of General Education Requirements